robrab2000/WP-REST-Migrator/readme.md

 - - [WP REST API - Meta Endpoints](https://en-gb.wordpress.org/plugins/rest-api-meta-endpoints/)
 - - [WP REST API - OAuth 1.0a Server](https://en-gb.wordpress.org/plugins/rest-api-oauth1/)
 - - [WP REST API Controller](https://en-gb.wordpress.org/plugins/wp-rest-api-controller/)
-- - [JSON Basic Authentication](https://github.com/WP-API/Basic-Auth) (this needs to be manually installed)
+- - [JSON Basic Authentication](https://github.com/WP-API/Basic-Auth) (zip needs to be uploaded manually)

 - Check that you have the correct ownership and permissions set for the directory that of the Wordpress installation you are migrating to
-- Disable security plugins (including captcha and anything else you think might get in the way)
+- Disable capcha-on-login plugins as they could stop the api from accessing your sites
-- Create a file called `success.html` and put a copy in both wp folders (this file can just contain `<p>Success!</p>`.
-I have included an example of this in the repo))
+- Create a file called `success.html` and put a copy in both wp folders (this file can be empty)
 - In each Wordpress installation, set up an *"Application"* (found under *"Users"* menu in the backend).
 They will ask for some details so I have included some you can use below, in the Application Template section)
 - Each Application will give you a set of credentials (key and secret), copy and paste these into the default config file (or you can make your own config file which is prolly a better idea anyway)